Pinoy Family Recipes

 Pork nilaga in pot.

-In a large pot, pour in 6 cups of water and add the chopped pork.
-Bring it to a rolling boil over medium heat and let it simmer until the pork is tender, ensuring a flavorful base for your soup.
+In a large pot, combine 6 cups of water and chopped pork belly or ribs.
+Bring to a boil over medium heat.
+Skim off any scum, then reduce to a simmer.
+Cook until the pork becomes fork-tender—this builds a rich, flavorful base for your Nilagang Baboy.

 Pork nilaga in bowl with raw ingredients on the side.